srimutyala/CarND-LaneLines-P1/writeup_template.md

 ![alt text][c1-HSV]![alt text][c2-HSV]

 The below images show the HSL transofrmations of our original images.
 We can see that the yellow lanenow shows up a white line with a bluish overlay.
-Though it also suffers from a lack of contrast as the lane approaches the white section, this image(& transformation provided better results.
+Though it also suffers from a lack of contrast as the lane approaches the white section, this image(& transformation provided better results without significant hurdles to overcome.

 ![alt text][c1-HLS]![alt text][c2-HLS]

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline is made up of 3 main sections.
-The first section is a conversion to the HSL  grayscale and an explicit call to a blurring function.
-The second section is involves a call to an edge detection function(canny in this case) to retrieve the edges of the image/frame.
-A fixed polygon(quad) is defined to mark the region of interest which I transform using Hough.
-As part of applying the Hough transform, I modified the 'draw_lines' helper function to accomodate the extrapolation of lane lines from individual segments to a single continbous line by first splitting the lines into left or right lane buckets & finding the average slope of each lines by wieghing the length of each segment.

-![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+We now apply the appropriate color filter to filter as much as the non-lane marking features and convert to a grayscale image.
+The website http://colorizer.org/ can be very handy when adjusting the channel values manually and if you wnat to see how they correspond to different color spaces.

+2. Edge Detection
+With the right color space selected, we apply an edge detection filter(I used Canny for this project) to retrieve the edges.
+We also apply a gaussian blurring filter to smooth the images before passing through the Canny filter.

+3. Hough Transform
+We now define a region of interest for our edges image and pass that along to Hough transform.
+We use the lines returned from this transofrmation to draw lines on the image.

+To extrapolate the lines all the way, I made some changes to the 'draw_lines' method.
+First, I classified the lines into two buckets, left lane and right lane.
+I then calculated the slopes of each of tjose lines.
+I filtered out outliers from the slopes as debris on the road can looks like edges and hence could be used to draw the lane markings which could skew the lines.
+To avoid a lot of the jittery affect on the lane marking going from frame to frame, I calculated an average slope weighing in the length of the individual segments.

+### Room for improvement

-A few shortcomings were encountered and some were fixed before the initial submission.
-Below is the list, their status & how I plan to overcome them in the near future.
+A few shortcomings were encountered and though some were fixed before the initial submission a few remain Below is the list, their status & how I plan to overcome them in the near future.

 1. A line was drawn from the max Y point on a lane to the min Y point of a lane.
 This resulted in a lane that did not track the lane properly.
   Status: Fixed.
 I changed my approach from the above to finding the weighted average slope.
-This provided better tracking of the lane & drastic changes of line drawing from frame to frame.
+This provided better tracking of the lane &  avoided drastic changes in the line draw from frame to frame.

  2. The region of interest is defined with fixed values.
   Status: Fixed.
 I used a fixed region of interest for all 3 example videos.
 It worked fine for the first two and did not work with the challenge video.
-I changed my fixed region into a trapezoid with a generous width on the x-axis based off a fixed percent of the image size.
+I changed my fixed region to a trapezoid with a generous width on the x-axis based off a fixed percent of the image size.
 This should now work well with inputs of different resolutions.

-  3. Occasional incorrect lane tracking.
+  3. Incorrect lane tracking.
   Status: Pending.
-There are a couple of spots(a frame or a few) in the 'SolidYellowLeft' file where my pipeline draws lines that are a little off of the actual lane markings.
-This is due to a horizontal white line on the yellow lane marker at 0:11 sec on the video.
-The fix is to look at the slopes on all the lines on each side and remove the outliers.
+There is one spot(a frame or a few) in the 'SolidYellowLeft' file where my pipeline draws the right lane line that is a little off of the actual lane markings(Check 0:11 in the output video).
+I believe this is due to a horizontal white line on the yellow lane marker.
+I hoped to overcome that by excluding the outliers but it still remains.
+Any suggestions for improvement is appreciated.

   4. The Challenge.
   Status.
-Pending.
-My current pipeline does not work well for this.
+Fixed.
+My original pipeline did not work well for this.
 Part of it was because of the fixed definition of my region of interest ignoring certain parts of the lane.
 Fixing item #2 on this list helped greatly towards solving this.
-However, there is a section of the road where the lines go haywire though they return to normal after passing that section.But, unfortunately, we would have had a catastrophic crash by then.
-I think I understand where ths pipeline is being thrown off and I will look into addressing that.
+However, there is a section of the road where the lines went haywire though they return to normal after passing that section.But, unfortunately, we would have had a catastrophic crash by then.
+Changing the color space provided better tracking over this patch of the road.

-### 3. Suggest possible improvements to your pipeline

-The improvements have been included in the shortcomings section.
+### Conclusion
+My pieline tracks the lane marking for the provided test cases very well.
+It also handles smaller curvatures in the road & different road conditions.

+There could be some more improvements made if I can use curves instead of lines to track the lane markings